-This incredible aquarium boasts many wonderful critters, including Humboldt penguins and Bonnethead sharks.
+This incredible aquarium boasts many wonderful critters, including Humboldt penguins and zebra sharks.

-But their West Indian manatees are truly extraordinary to see.
+But the West Indian manatees are truly extraordinary to see.

 It’s an interactive exhibit that’s surrounded by a dense mangrove forest and offers views from above and under the water.

 Along with the viewings, there’s also the opportunity to get up close to the animals in their “Discovery Reef Tide Pool”.

 You can feel the bumps on a sea star or brush the spines of a sea urchin.
 It’s a goosebump-inducing experience and definitely worth the trip.

 Address: 4850 W Powell Rd, Powell, OH 43065 | 614-645-3400

 Hours: Hours vary per season, recommend checking out their Hours page; open every day except Thanksgiving and Christmas Day